 Who withdrew for medical reasons

 - If you left the University for Medical Reasons, indicate it under "Student Comments”.
-Submit supporting documentation confirming that you are ready to resume your studies within a month or your application will be cancelled;
+Submit supporting documentation confirming that you are ready to resume your studies by the application deadline or your application will be cancelled.

 - Submit your completed Healthcare Provider Approval Form and/or medical note to advisor.arts [at] mcgill.ca with the subject line: *READMISSION DOCUMENT – MED NOTE - YOUR NAME AND McGILL ID NUMBER*